Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 - Strong for ad copy, email, and landing pages

-- Audience targeting is powerful
+- Audience targeting makes it powerful for client-specific campaigns

-- Solid templates
+- Solid template library

 Cons:

-- No free plan
+- No free plan — you're paying from day one

-- Pricier than most alternatives
+- Pricier than alternatives for pure content generation

 8. Longshot AI — Best for Factual, Research-Heavy Content